 Once per week or weekend or month (whatever your family decides), draw a place out of the jar and then visit them.

 Not only will you be spending more time together and learning more about your area and having fun as a family, but you’ll also be supporting tourism and small business for your state or area!

 New Year Resolutions For Family Idea #4: Increase family face-to-face time (even if it’s on Zoom!).

 This one might hurt, but you need to spend more time intentionally interacting (and not just existing in the same space together).

-So, if you can’t do dinner together every night (and many of us can’t for many different reasons), then create intentional (scheduled!) face-to-face time like:
+So, if you can’t do dinner together every night (and many of us can’t for many different reasons), then create intentional (scheduled!) face-to-face time!

 - Have a tech-free board game night (even on Zoom with friends and family!).

-- Have a regular family arts and crafts night.
+- Have a regular family arts and crafts night or a creator night.